HARRISLAW REPRESENTS COMMERCIAL DEVELOPERS & BUSINESS OWNERS IN ORDER TO UTILIZE THE EB-5 IMMIGRANT INVESTOR PROGRAM FOR THEIR BUSINESSES

 Our board certified immigration expert has succeeded in gaining USCIS approval for his business clients that seek to raise EB-5 capital.
 Michael Harris has represented EB-5 Regional Centers who are seeking to raise between as little as $8 million in capital, to $250 million for a variety of industry projects.

-In summary, the USCIS will require a Regional Center proposal to show the kinds of commercial enterprises that will receive capital from investor; the jobs that will be created directly or indirectly as a result of the investment of capital; the other positive economic impacts that will result from the investment of capital; whether the Regional Center’s project is located within a government-defined Targeted Area of Employment or TEA (e.g. a U.S. Census-defined metropolitan statistical area (MSA) where the unemployment is at least 150% of the national average, or in a “rural” area that is outside an MSA and has a population of less than 20,000 people); and the management plans for the Regional Center (once approved and receiving EB-5 Investor capital) to oversee its annual reporting requirements.
+In summary, the USCIS will require a Regional Center proposal to show the kinds of commercial enterprises that will receive capital from investors; the jobs that will be created directly and indirectly as a result of the investment of capital; the other positive economic impacts that will result from the investment of capital; whether the Regional Center’s project is a government-defined Infrastructure project or located within Targeted Area of Employment or TEA (e.g. a U.S. Census-defined metropolitan statistical area (MSA) where the unemployment is at least 150% of the national average, or in a “rural” area that is outside an MSA and has a population of less than 20,000 people); and the management plans for the Regional Center (once approved and receiving EB-5 Investor capital) to oversee its annual reporting requirements.

 To prepare an EB-5 compliant Regional Center proposal, the immigration filing will generally require project documentation (discussed below), an economic impact study, a comprehensive business plan, and private placement contracts concerning an actual potential project (hypothetical projects will not require a private placement offering initially).
 Before commencing a Regional Center proposal, it is highly recommended that a business developer conduct due diligence to assure the feasibility of their project.
 Other levels of due diligence are also advised, such as working with immigration counsel and an economist to study whether the project will lead to enough direct, indirect and/or induced jobs, as well as evaluating whether the project will be located in a TEA.

-- When Can Initial Investors File?
-A direct project can have its investors file their petitions immediately upon having a set of EB-5 compliant materials (e.g. a business plan, corporate documentation, and proof of the actual project’s imminent commencement).
-A Regional Center project is able to do the same for new projects only after the Regional Center has been approved.
+3. When Can Initial Investors File?
+A direct project can only have one EB-5 investor, who can file his or her petition immediately upon having a set of EB-5 compliant materials (e.g. a business plan, corporate documentation, and proof of the actual project’s imminent commencement).
+A Regional Center project is able to do the same for new projects only after making its initial request to USCIS for business plan approval.

-- Rent Payments to a Regional Center.
+4. Affiliation Fees to a Regional Center.
 A direct project owner is not required to pay “rent” or fees to a Regional Center to obtain EB-5 capital.
-(Note that this is not true for project owners who own their Regional Center.)
-Regional Centers tend to charge a fee for participants to utilize their designation.
+Regional Centers may charge a fee for projects to utilize their designation.
 This may range from a combination including an amount per investor, a signup fee, a percentage of the EB-5 funds borrowed through the regional center, and even a part of the project owner’s equity stake in the enterprise.

-- USCIS Filing Fee.
+6. USCIS Filing Fee.
 A direct project owner does not have to pay a filing fee to have his project approved by USCIS.
-Each investor filing under the project will pay their own filing fee.
-A project seeking to fund through an existing USCIS-approved Regional Center will not need to pay a USCIS filing fee; the filing fee is only required when the Regional Center seeks its designation or if it needs to file an amendment with the USCIS.
+An investor filing under the direct project will pay their own filing fee.
+A project seeking to fund through an existing USCIS-approved Regional Center will need to pay a USCIS filing fee.

 In today’s marketplace for commercial loans and investment capital when traditional sources of funding may have become increasingly unavailable for industrial development, real estate, construction, and venture-capital-seeking businesses, the EB-5 Immigrant Investor Program has attracted great interest.
-Today, more businesses are choosing to seek EB-5 capital, whether through a Direct EB-5 project, by forming a Regional Center, or by having their project licensed by an existing Regional Center, in order to seek and attract the many thousands of foreign investors willing to invest at least $500,000 for the opportunity to secure a green card.
-At HarrisLaw, we have represented EB-5 Regional Center Projects which have sought EB-5 capital raises ranging from $10 million to $250 million.
+Today, more businesses are choosing to seek EB-5 capital, whether with one EB-5 investor in a Direct EB-5 project, by forming a Regional Center, or by having their project sponsored by an existing Regional Center.
+Many thousands of foreign investors are willing to invest at least $800,000 for the opportunity to secure a green card.
+At HarrisLaw, we have represented EB-5 Regional Center Projects which have sought EB-5 capital raises ranging from $8 million to $250 million.
 We also have represented smaller Direct EB-5 projects where the pooled funds sought were as little as $500,000.
 Our commitment to ensuring our clients success in the EB-5 program is dedicated, as shown through our membership in organizations such as IIUSA, the nation’s largest EB-5 industry trade association, the American Immigration Lawyers Association (AILA), as well as through Michael A. Harris’s certification by the Florida Bar as a specialist in Immigration and Nationality Law.

-If you are interested, please fill out our questionnaire below or contact us for more information and our office will be happy to discuss the EB-5 developer program with you.
-However brief it may be, in order to assist us in discussing your desired EB-5 project, please answer the following with any available information:
+If you are interested, please contact us for more information and our office will be happy to discuss the EB-5 program with you.